kulkarni-vishwanath/Data-Analysis-Project-From-Scratch/README.md

 # Data-Analysis-Project-From-Scratch

 The aim of this project is to scrape the job postings related to Data Science and Machine Learning domain and analyze them.
+The project covers following aspects of any DS / ML project,

+1. Data Collection.
+2. Data Cleaning.
+3. Data Analysis.
+4. Data Visualization.

 # Project Structure